fjtcin/fsltgnn/README.md

 #### wikipedia

 > The wikipedia dataset is from [DGB](https://github.com/fpour/DGB).
 It consists of edits on Wikipedia pages over one month.
-Editors and wiki pages are modelled as nodes, and the timestamped posting requests are edges.
+Editors and wiki pages are modeled as nodes, and the timestamped posting requests are edges.
 See their [paper](https://arxiv.org/pdf/2207.10128) for more details.

 Download the [wikipedia](https://zenodo.org/records/7213796/files/wikipedia.zip) dataset and unzip it to `./DG_data/`.